Michael J. Myers PhD.

 Michael Myers obtained his doctorate from Indiana University in 1984, where he majored in pharmacology with a minor in immunology.
 He was a post-doctoral fellow in the Department of Microbiology & Immunology, Medical College of Virginia from 1984 to 1986, and then completed a two-year post-doctoral fellowship in the Laboratory of Molecular Immunology in the Department of Animal Sciences, University of Illinois.
 He was a senior staff fellow in the Laboratory of Molecular Carcinogenesis, in the National Cancer Institute, NIH, from 1988 to 1990.
 He joined the US FDA Center for Veterinary Medicine in 1990 as a research pharmacologist.

-Dr. Myers’ research activities focus on the identification and qualification of biomarkers of inflammation in food-producing animals that can serve as surrogate endpoints to substantiate drug claims to control inflammation.
+Dr. Myers ’overall research activities focus on fostering efforts to advance the 3 “R’s” of animal welfare in veterinary medicine through the qualification of new drug discovery tools and the validation of various alternative animal models.
+Specifically, his primary research activities focus on the identification and qualification of biomarkers of inflammation in food-producing animals that can serve as surrogate endpoints to substantiate drug claims to control inflammation.
 An integral part of these efforts is the validation of the systems necessary to demonstrate the in vivo utility of these biomarkers.
 The goal of these efforts is to generate validated models and qualified surrogate endpoints of inflammation that can be transferred for use by individuals or companies seeking to develop therapeutics to control inflammation in food-producing animals.

-Myers MJ, Deaver CM, Lewandowsk, A. 2019.
+Myers MJ, Deaver CM, Lewandowski, A. 2019.
 Molecular mechanism of action responsible for carrageenan-induced inflammatory response.
 Molecular Immunology 109:38-42.

 Myers MJ, Deaver CM.
 2019.
 Identification of Protein Biomarkers of Inflammation-Induced Pain.
 Research in Veterinary Science 122:186-188.